gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/prototype_run_observations_01.md

 -	Cycle 11 showed clean resolution of that ambiguity into a renewed stable mainline when later evidence favored one branch
 -	Cycle 12 showed that fresh weak relational evidence can reappear after restart and be treated as a new coupling temptation rather than as confused revival of the old joint field
 -	Cycle 13 showed that this fresh weak coupling candidate can survive mixed follow-up evidence without being prematurely promoted into restored joint choreography or prematurely dismissed
+-	Cycle 14 showed that the same weak reopening attempt can later lose support under stronger mismatch and be cleanly de-promoted back toward independent continuation without contradiction or collapse

 This suggests the architecture is not simply drifting toward complexity or falling back to independence.
-It can move through a fuller interpretive lifecycle depending on which interpretation coherence supports — and can also stop short of forced resolution when coherence does not justify promotion, later restart cleanly when resolution becomes justified, remain open to fresh weak coupling without memory confusion, and preserve that weak candidate provisionally under mixed follow-up.
+It can move through a fuller interpretive lifecycle depending on which interpretation coherence supports — and can also stop short of forced resolution when coherence does not justify promotion, later restart cleanly when resolution becomes justified, remain open to fresh weak coupling without memory confusion, preserve that weak candidate provisionally under mixed follow-up, and then let it fade cleanly when support is lost.

 ---